Global control aspects for long waves in nonlinear dispersive media: Well-posedness theory in Bourgain spaces

-with $A,B, C$ and $D$ are real constants and $\alpha<0$, we will need some estimates related with linear and nonlinear IVP associated to \eqref{nonlinearsystem1a}.

-Let us first recall some classic results in the literature for dispersive systems. \begin{lemma}\footnote{For details about this lemma the authors suggest the following references \cite{collianderetal2003,Tao,Zhang}. } Let $s$, $b \in \mathbb{R}$ and $T > 0$ be given.
+To obtain global well-posedness result for the system \eqref{systema}, with $p=q=0$, we will need some estimates related with linear and nonlinear IVP associated to this system.
+Let us first recall some classic results in the literature for dispersive systems. \begin{lemma} \footnote{For details about this lemma the authors suggest the following references \cite{collianderetal2003,Tao,Zhang}.} Let $s$, $b \in \mathbb{R}$ and $T > 0$ be given.
 There exists a constant $C_{0} > 0$ such that: \begin{itemize} \item [(i)] For any $w \in H^{s}(\mathbb{T})$,

 \item [(ii)] For any $f \in X^{\beta , \gamma}_{s, b-1}$,

 provided that $b > \frac{1}{2}$; \item [(iii)] For any $f \in Z_{s, - \frac{1}{2}}^{\beta,T}$,

 \end{itemize} \end{lemma}